 To gain further insights into ELDs, we sat down with Marc Moncion, Vice President of Safety, Compliance & Regulatory Affairs for Fleet Complete.
 For over 25 years, Marc has worked in numerous transportation management roles and as a front-line inspector and auditor for the Ontario Ministry of Transportation (MTO).
 Marc is also a member of Transport Canada’s ELD Stakeholder Advisory Committee.
 He has written several articles and blogs on transportation, and continues to provide commentary on emerging technology, best practices and regulatory affairs within the transportation industry.
 The son of a professional truck driver, Marc continues to hold a commercial driver’s license (CDL).

 More than just compliance

-While ELDs will be mandatory for many types of Canadian transportation operations on June 12, 2021, Marc notes “several carriers are already complying because they deliver goods to the U.S. and must by default follow U.S. ELD rules, which took effect on December 18, 2017.”
+While ELDs became mandatory for many types of Canadian transportation operations on January 1, 2023, Marc notes “several carriers are already complying because they deliver goods to the U.S. and must by default follow U.S. ELD rules, which took effect on December 18, 2017.”
 By offering distinct advantages for drivers, dispatchers and owners, the integration of ELDs for these fleets has proven valuable beyond simple compliance.